rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 This restructuring is also a good time to improve the content of the newsletter.
 We've got some community feedback on our [Discord] already and would like to hear more from you.
 It would be great if you could fill out [this survey][survey] to let us know how we can improve the newsletter going forward.
+The survey closes on the **28th of May**.

 ### Future Steps